We chatted with Melissa Rogers to understand pysanky, an ancient Ukrainian tradition. Learn more about the history of this Easter tradition.

-“I don’t even know when it began, but it was a very ancient tradition,” said Rogers, who’s been teaching pysanky workshops almost as long as she’s been making them, and will teach several classes at Workshop Pittsburgh over the weekend.
+“I don’t even know when it began, but it was a very ancient tradition,” said Rogers, who’s been teaching pysanky workshops almost as long as she’s been making them, and she has taught several classes at Workshop Pittsburgh in the past.

 How do you make it?

 Pysanky stems from the verb “to write.”
 Using melted beeswax and a kistka, or stylus, a line design is drawn on the egg.
 Similar to batik-making, wherever the line is drawn, the dye won’t take.
 When the drawing of the design is complete, the artist dips the egg into a dye.
 Then, additional lines are drawn and the egg is dipped again, creating complex, multi-colored designs over a series of dips and drawings.